hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

-# Simulate Reads using InSilicoSeq
+# Simulate Metagenomes using InSilicoSeq

-This is a Snakemake pipeline for generating simulated reads from reference genomes with specified abundances, and processing them for classification.
+This is a Snakemake pipeline for generating simulated metagenomes.
+Simulated reads are created by InSilicoSeq, with abundance profiles from various environments as determined by Bracken.

 To run the full pipeline, execute: